 When a person is not getting enough food or not getting the right sort of food, malnutrition is just around the corner.
-Disease is often a factor, either as a result or contributing cause.
 Even if people get enough to eat, they will become malnourished if the food they eat does not provide the proper amounts of micronutrients - vitamins and minerals - to meet daily nutritional requirements.

-Malnutrition is the largest single contributor to disease, according to the UN's Standing Committee on Nutrition (SCN).
+Disease and malnutrition are closely linked.
+Sometimes disease is the result of malnutrition, sometimes it is a contributing cause.
+In fact, malnutrition is the largest single contributor to disease in the world, according to the UN's Standing Committee on Nutrition (SCN).

 Malnutrition at an early age leads to reduced physical and mental development during childhood.
 Stunting, for example, affects more than 147 million pre-schoolers in developing countries, according to SCN's World Nutrition Situation 5th report.
 Iodine deficiency, the same report shows, is the world's greatest single cause of mental retardation and brain damage.